| |

 quest that my heart and mind responded to.

-I experienced with every step.
+the thrill I experienced with every step.
 Sheer excitement.
-Like the thrill
+Like

-of the hunt only intellectual, emotional.
+the thrill of the hunt only intellectual, emotional.

-in such a manner is truly transformative.
-It instills a connection
+Learning in such a manner is truly transformative.

-like no other.
-This is what the quest is all about.
-It is a personal,
+It instills a connection like no other.
+This is what the quest is

-and pieces as you go along.
-Sometimes it is reasonable.
+truth in which you find bits and pieces as you go along.
 Sometimes

-spiritual.
-Your experience cannot be mine.
+it is reasonable.
+Sometimes spiritual.
+Your experience cannot be

+mine.
 Mine cannot be yours.
 That is what makes it so unique.

-is the man who understands and appreciates the depth and meaning
+Fortunate is the man who understands and appreciates

-of his own personal quest.
+the depth and meaning of his own personal quest.

-fantasy, little more than a romantic notion that has no significance.
+a fantasy, little more than a romantic notion that has no significance.

 Your life could never be a hero's journey because it is set in routine